nandana-k/phase2project/README.md

 #### GET /persons/\<id\>

 When a request is sent to the persons/<id> endpoint, if the given id is found, the person with that id's record will be returned in JSON format (the same format as shown above).
+The status code is 200.
 If the id is not found, a 404 error ("Person not found") will be returned.

 ## Error Handling